colibridigital/colibridigital-qa-offline-test/README.md

 ### Frontend

 Create automated e2e tests (ideally in Cypress, or Jest) for frontend UI covering as many features and case scenarios as necessary to validate the app.
+Remember that the app is responsive for mobile devices.
 Document the tests in a readme file.

 ### GitHub